 \section{Learning a one parameter family of embeddings}

 In the previous section we trained a different neural network for every bare mass parameter $m$ that we've considered.
-This is suggests that if we want to generate a dense curve of the the free energy versus the bare mass we have to dedicate considerably more computational resources than if we solve numerically the equations of motion.
+This suggests that if we want to generate a dense curve of the free energy versus the bare mass we have to dedicate considerably more computational resources than if we solve numerically the equations of motion.
 However, if we learn the whole one parameter family of embeddings $L(\rho, m)$ we can obtain a smooth approximation of the for every value of $m$ and even take derivatives with respect to $m$.
-Furthermore, the singe-mass strategy from the previous section is sub-optimal from numerical point of view: for every value of the bare mass parameter $m$ we initialize a fresh network and fully train it, we can of course use as a starting point the the network for previous mass which was close enough but we still create a full copy if the network while just a small modification would suffice.
+Furthermore, the singe-mass strategy from the previous section is sub-optimal from numerical point of view: for every value of the bare mass parameter $m$ we initialize a fresh network and fully train it, we can of course use as a starting point the network for previous mass which was close enough but we still create a full copy of the network while just a small modification would suffice.
 Therefore, it is natural to consider a network where the weights would change continuously with the bare mass parameter.

 To this end we consider the architecture in figure~\ref{fig:ANN2}.
 The figure shows a feedforward artificial neural network (ANN) with a two parameter input $\rho, m$ and a scalar output $g(\rho, m)$.
-The fact that we two input parameters as opposed to one is the only architectural difference with the neural network from figure~\ref{fig:ANN2}.
+The fact that we use two input parameters as opposed to one is the only architectural difference with the neural network from figure~\ref{fig:ANN1}.
 The network again consists of two hidden layers.
 Each hidden layer representing a linear transformation followed by a hyperbolic tangent (tanh) activation function.
 The final output layer performs a linear transformation without a nonlinearity to produce the output $g(\rho, m)$.
 All neurons are fully connected between layers, making the architecture well-suited for approximating smooth scalar functions of two variables.

-To impose the boundary condition that $L(\infty) = m$ (see equation (\ref{Linf})), we select an UV cutoff $\rho_{max}$ we perform one final Linear transformation, relating the profile function $L(\rho, m)$ to the the output of the ANN $g(\rho, m)$:
+To impose the boundary condition that $L(\infty) = m$ (see equation (\ref{Linf})), we select a UV cutoff $\rho_{max}$ and we perform one final linear transformation, relating the profile function $L(\rho, m)$ to the output of the ANN $g(\rho, m)$: